jeaf/idxbeast/README.md

 * **pywin32** ([http://sourceforge.net/projects/pywin32](http://sourceforge.net/projects/pywin32))

   A very useful module for Windows-specific Python scripts. idxbeast uses it for COM communication with the Microsoft Outlook application.
+It is also used for implementing the console user interface.

 ### Optional